GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-1.md

 - Prefer JDK classes where available.
 For example, XOM and JDOM are very convenient and far easier to use than DOM.
-However, most uses of these library can be satisfied with the `org.w3c.dom` or other packages bundled with the JDK at some cost in development time.
+However, most uses of these libraries can be satisfied with the `org.w3c.dom` or other packages bundled with the JDK at some cost in development time.